WangHongWei-AcademicPage/WangHongWei-AcademicPage.github.io/_pages/about.md

 You can find my CV here: [Hongwei.Wang CV, 11/09/25 updated](../assets/CV.pdf).
 The attached document is a reverse-chronological summary of my study.
 For a detailed narrative of my study and experiences, please just read the content in this website.

-On this website, you can exploire the undergraduate work, academic talks, teaching experience and academic portfolio via the links in the navigation bar above.
-If my academic pursuits aligh with your interests, please feel free to contact me via my personal emial [1972396871@qq.com](1972396871@qq.com) or through my official university email address [Hongwei.wang22@student.xjtlu.edu.cn](Hongwei.wang22@student.xjtlu.edu.cn).
+On this website, you can explore the undergraduate work, academic talks, teaching experience and academic portfolio via the links in the navigation bar above.
+If my academic pursuits aligh with your interests, please feel free to contact me via my personal email [1972396871@qq.com](1972396871@qq.com) or through my official university email address [Hongwei.wang22@student.xjtlu.edu.cn](Hongwei.wang22@student.xjtlu.edu.cn).

+title: "Education background"

+yesy